DanikaT/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+We use semantic HTML to help developers and for accesibility reasons.
+It is helpful for screenreaders and to group content.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+Display block is the normal behaviour of divs.
+Thay take up all the space that is on the page. display inline means that the element only takes up as much space as it needs.

 3. What are the 4 areas of the box model?
+Content, padding, margin, border

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+Horizontal axis if using a row.
+Vertical axis if using a column.

 5. Explain why git is valuable to a team of developers.
+To be able to fix bugs, develop code, we need the ability to create seperate branches without touching the master copy.
+Developers are able to review new code before it gets merged.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.